sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/objection-modeling-simple/README.md

 ## Creating

-To create a new database record with a model, chain `.insert()` to the `.query()` method and pass it an object with the values you would like to add to this table.
+To create new database records with models, chain `.insert()` to the `.query()` method and pass it an object with the values you would like to add to this table.

 ```js
 const newDog = await Dog.query().insert({